 Nearly two years after announcing plans to open a new taproom at 976 Elmwood Avenue on the corner of Elmwood and Bidwell Parkway, Community Beer Works has pulled out of the project, CBW’s Director of Operations Chris Groves says.
+Instead, CBW will join forces with Thin Man Brewery and Smoldered Society to reopen the former Thin Man taproom at 166 Chandler Street, which will now be known as Chandler Street Breweries.

 When it comes to memories, 520 7th Street provided those for this writer in spades throughout its relatively short tenure.
 Those memories are numerous and include Thee Barleywine Classic, an actual barleywine festival in Buffalo, something I hope to see continue in some shape or form, the Buffalo Beer League’s first-ever Buffalo Bills tailgate and watch party (we beat the Kansas City Chiefs that day), lunch beers, pinball and darts, One-Eyed Cat Brewing pop-up back before they opened, shotgunning beers with our friends at KCBC out on the sidewalk in honor of Lager Appreciation Month, countless beer releases, collecting all of the weekly Bills gameday releases a few seasons back, and many, many more I’m sure that I can’t remember.
 I’ll readily admit that my memory is not what it once was.